MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 ## Requirements

-Form processing works on input documents that meet the following requirements:
+Document processing works on input documents that meet the following requirements:

 - JPG, PNG, or PDF format (text or scanned).
 Text-embedded PDFs are better, because there won't be any errors in character extraction and location.
 - TIFF files cannot be used for training.
 You will need to use documents in PDF, JPG or PNG format to train a model.
 Once the model has been trained, it can extract data from TIFF files when the model is used in a Power Automate cloud flow.